 |Milind Chauk - Grade 7|

 Milind Chauk has been associated with Vidya Vikas as a volunteer teacher since 2010.
 His first introduction to Vidya Vikas was as a parent volunteer.
 He was inspired by the dedication and hard work of the Vidya-Vikas teachers and decided to join as a teacher.
 He had been a religion class teacher for multiple levels, and also served as a Yoga teacher when he conducted Yoga-Vikas sessions for all religion class levels.

 He considers Vidya Vikas a forum for children to discover and manifest the divinity within.
 It enables Hindu children in the US to appreciate their cultural roots and learn Hindu values.

-Milind lives in Irving with his wife Meenal and daughters – Shreya (20) and Khushi (16), both of whom had been Vidya Vikas students, and his pet dog “Prince”.
-He works in the information technology industry at Southwest Airlines.
+Milind lives in Irving with his wife Meenal and daughters – Shreya (21) and Khushi (17), both of whom had been Vidya Vikas students, and his pet dog “Prince”.
+He works in the information technology industry at Oracle.

 To him, Vidya Vikas is a place of disciplined and dedicated learning about Hindu dharma.
 It is doing a great work of passing on the wealth of knowledge about Hindu dharma to our next generation Hindu Americans.
 It is not only his passion but also his social responsibility towards the Hindu society to support and contribute to this noble cause.

 “Giving food to a person is a great deed, but giving vidya (education) is even better.
 The satisfaction (obtained) from food is momentary, but that (obtained) from vidya lasts a lifetime” (Shiv Purana)